-The sign up process is closed 10 days prior to your clinic.
+The sign up process is closed a couple of days prior to your clinic.
 Please ensure you are signed up for the clinic of your choice prior to the cut off date.

 No, unless you have been approved by your Region.
 You would have received a letter or a phone call prior to this season starting.
 When in doubt, ask the Region Coordinator.

 Do I need to attend a clinic every year?

 Can I referee before I take a clinic?

 If you were certified last year you are allowed to officiate up to December 15.
 At that point, if you have not re-certified you cannot continue to officiate.
 If you are a new official or were not certified the previous year, you cannot step onto the ice to officiate until you have completed a clinic.

 All registered officials are covered by Hockey Canada’s insurance.

 What is the ice session?